FleekHQ/fleek-docs/docs/internet-computer-hosting/domain-management.md

 - Perma-caching
 - Faster auto-routing

 **Important requirement**: This new infrastructure requires you that your DNS service/provider where you acquired your domain supports **ANAME records**.
-Make sure your provider does so before trying to migrate, or move to a new provider if needed.
+Make sure your provider does so **before trying to migrate**, or move to a new provider if needed.

 To migrate your site log into your Fleek account, and do this for every site that uses a custom DNS domain.
 Once you're logged in, visit the hosting tab, and click on a site on the list to get started.